Dear Friends,

 __________

-Print All Shelach Articles
+Print All Shelach Articles __________

 The name of a parsha symbolizes and encapsulates the central theme of the parsha.
 This week's parsha is traditionally called "Shelach."
 We have a rule, that "Tradition of Israel is Torah."
 Meaning, that the traditions of Israel have the weight of Torah, and sometimes it is taken into consideration when making a Torah ruling.
 So the name of our parsha, Shelach, is Torah and we must take a lesson from it.